L0uwi/node-project/README.md

 npm run test
 ```
 They should all pass !
-To finish the test, just type "ctrl+c" in your terminal.
+If it doesn't quit the execution alone, just type "ctrl+c" in your terminal.
 And then answer "Y" ("O" in french) to finish the tests.

 ## Build and populate